microsoft/LightGBM/docs/Installation-Guide.rst

 macOS
 ^^^^^

-On macOS an MPI version of LightGBM can be built using
+On macOS, an MPI version of LightGBM can be built using

 - **CMake**, **Open MPI** and **Apple Clang**;